The manufacturing sector relies on maintenance technicians to keep their companies functioning both effectively and safely.

 As you might imagine, as a specialist manufacturing recruitment company, we have explored and researched the facts behind this challenging issue for our clients.

 We have noticed three specific areas that are having an effect.

-I don’t want to bore you with something you already know, and the technical skills shortage does explain one aspect of the challenge.
+I don’t want to bore you with something you already know, but the technical skills shortage does explain one aspect of the challenge.

 There is a skills shortage of engineers in the UK and STEM graduate numbers, though increasing, haven’t filled the increasing demand for their expertise.